vivignutz/first-portfolio-project/README.md

-The PodNagringa Podcast aims to supply the lack of information regarding bureaucracy regarding housing, health insurance, education, working, taxes, etc, that all Brazilians immigrants in Europe face, with information and tips coming from the guests, also Brazilians, who already live in Europe, whose are visiting or living in Berlin, where the episodes will be filmed.

 This first project put me in touch with various uses of the programming languages HTML, CSS and also how to use GitHub and Gitpod, as well as thinking about the user's perspective using UX fundamentals.
 Moreover, the whole project helped me to start my thoughts from the programming logic perspective.

 ## User Experience (UX)

+Thinking of the user, the PodNagringa Podcast aims to supply the lack of information regarding bureaucracy, housing, health insurance, education, working, taxes, etc, that all Brazilians immigrants in Europe face.
+But with all information and tips coming from the guests of this podcast, whose are also Brazilians living in Europe, they can find easily their way to make their dreams of living abroad come true faster.

 -   #### First impressions of the users

 	-  First of all, the tag line with the sentence "PodNagringa: The podcast of the Brazilians in Europe" is showing, when the cursor comes throught the brownser tab.
 It permits the visitor recognize in first instance which website is in this tab, when this visitor has many tabs opened in his/her device.

     -  As a first time visitor, I could immediately recognize that, it is a podcast about Brazilians abroad due to the name "PodNagringa".

     - As a first time visitor, I could easily scroll the one-page website and navigate through its links, being in touch with its simple and objective content, which shows a project of a podcast is to present the project and initiate contacts for the near future.

     -  As a first time visitors, I could navigate throughout the site, regardless of screen size.

 -   #### Returning Visitor Goals

     -  As a returning visitor, I want to get in touch with the podcast's host and could send my message via contact-form present in the link "Get in Touch" of the menu.

     -  As a returning visitor, want to visit the social media of the podcast, to know more about the launch date of the podcast.

     -  As a returning visitor, I want to be able to contact the owner of the site.

 -   #### Frequent User Goals